 Other than scheduling to dine at a specialty restaurant, you can also set a schedule for entertainment.

-The Royal Caribbean does not announce a schedule of entertainment in advance, so, it is best to check for it on their site.
-Although the Compass is for a previous sailing, most of the schedule of events (particularly the evening shows) are most likely to be very similar from sailing to sailing.
+The Royal Caribbean does not announce a schedule of entertainment in advance, so it is best to check for it on their site.
+Although the Compass is for a previous sailing, most schedules of events (particularly the evening shows) are most likely to be very similar from sailing to sailing.

-Your objective is to track the showtimes, and then decide which restaurants you would like to eat and at what time.
+Your objective is to track the showtimes and then decide which restaurants you would like to eat at and at what time.
 Planning this out before you board will save you time and less stress once you get on the ship.

 4. Book Reservations Once on the Ship

 Booking the restaurants on the boarding day and in advance will warrant a huge arrangement of availability and convenience.

 You can approach any specialty restaurant or Guest Services to book reservations for your dining package.
 Some of the Royal Caribbean ship stations arrange solely for those with dining packages to book their reservations faster.